ConSol-Monitoring/omd-consol-de/content/en/docs/plugins/check_hpasm.md

 physical drive 0:5 is ok | fan_1=50% fan_2=50% fan_3=50% temp_1_ioBoard=42;65;65 temp_2_ambient=18;40;40 temp_3_cpu=30;95;95 temp_4_cpu=30;95;95 temp_5_powerSupply=29;60;60
 ```

---verbose (or -v) can be repeated several times or given a numerical argument.
+\-\-verbose (or -v) can be repeated several times or given a numerical argument.
 The maximum level is -vvv.
 Using this level you will see a complete dump of all detected hardware components with all details.

 ``` bash
 nagios$ check_hpasm -vvv